Walter Bruno Iltz: Düsseldorf

 Despite his failure to win provincial audiences round to modern dance during his time at Gera.
 Iltz's own commitment to the genre remained undimmed.
-For the 1929/30 season he engaged Ruth Loeser, a former student pf Rudolf von Laban, as the City Theatre's first solo ballet dancer and head of dance.
+For the 1929/30 season he engaged Ruth Loeser, a former student of Rudolf von Laban, as the City Theatre's first solo ballet dancer and head of dance.
 With help from Aurel von Milloss he was thereby able to push through a significantly enhanced role for ballet at Düsseldorf.
 In a pioneering move he set out to adapt the opera stage at an opera house as the "Dance stage for the City of Düsseldorf", with a ballet troupe given the independence to perform its own repertoire, rather than being permanently subservient to opera house programming when setting their programmes.
 Between 1929 and 1933 Loeser presided over a troupe of between 8 and 13 ballet dancers presenting "classical forms of dance in a sardonically "classical forms of dance in a sardonically modern style".
 She choreographed a new dance programme for Darius Milhaud's "Saudades do Brasil" and two ballet suites by Stravinsky "for small orchestra".
 Loesser had to be dismissed in 1933: she was Jewish.
 It is not known what became of her.
 Her departure did not mark an end to stage ballet at Düsseldorf.
 For the 1933/34 season he organised a "German Dance Masters" series featuring guest artistes such as Harald Kreutzberg, Niddy Impekoven, Yvonne Georgi and Gret Palucca.
 Iltz also invited Mary Wigman and her "German Dance Festival Berlin 1934" troupe to stage a guest performance at Düsseldorf on 19 February 1935.

 Several of Iltz's theatre productions after 1933 were direct responses to political "requests".
 These included "Schlageter", a stage work by the National Socialist playwright Hanns Johst (dedicated to "Düsseldorf, the Schlageter City").
 The play helped to transform the World War veteran and anti-occupation activist Albert Leo Schlageter into a Nazi icon.
 Other (subsequently forgotten) overtly political Düsseldorf stage productions from this time includes world premieres of "Das Gastmahl der Götter" by Paul Joseph Cremers and the so-called "Goya" drama, "Genie ohne Volk", written by Viktor Warsitz for inclusion in the "Fourth National Theatre Week" on 15 June 1937, with Werner Krauss in the lead role.
 On 23 September 1936, supported by a nationwide publicity campaign, the theatre unveiled a reworking by Iltz himself of Grabbe's nineteenth century stage drama Die Hermannsschlacht.
 The Iltz adaptation consisted of a heavily cut down "collage" based on what Grabbe had conceived as a three-day production.
 It was presented on the Düsseldorf stage as a so-called "Führerdrama", indicating official endorsement and, with the populists not yet discredited, virtually guaranteeing success with audiences.
 The Iltz version unapologetically referenced contemporary political trends.